 - Our fee estimates have not considered the effects of any changes to auditing standards and accounting principles, which may be promulgated by the AICPA, Congress, or any other regulatory body in the future and are unknown to us at this time.
-If significant additional time is necessary resulting in increased fees, we will endeavor to notify you of any such circumstances as they are assessed. - 2) The City's personnel are responsible for the preparation of all items requested in the Prepared by Client ("PBC") listing and received by the date requested.
+If significant additional time is necessary resulting in increased fees, we will endeavor to notify you of any such circumstances as they are assessed. - 2.
+Our fee estimates are based on the assumption that we will be able to obtain internal control reports from the District's payroll service provider (where necessary), more commonly referred to as a SOC 1 Report and that we will be able to place reliance on these reports for internal control purposes in conjunction with the internal controls present in the administration of the District.
+Any weaknesses noted in the internal control may affect the nature, timing, and extent of our procedures and accordingly our fees will be adjusted to reflect such changes.

+- 3. The City's personnel are responsible for the preparation of all items requested in the Prepared by Client ("PBC") listing and received by the date requested.
 Any delays caused by not preparing the items when requested may result in additional fees, as well as the possibility of postponing our fieldwork.
-The PBC listing will be provided to you during the planning process of the engagement. - 3) Time incurred for audit adjustments identified during our audit and the related additional testing required has not been considered in our fee estimates.
-Prior to performing any additional testing, we will notify you of the exceptions and obtain approval for any additional fees which may be incurred. - 4) Our fee estimates are based on all general ledger sub ledgers being reconciled to the general ledger balance and any adjustment necessary should be recorded to the general ledger prior to our fieldwork start date.
+The PBC listing will be provided to you during the planning process of the engagement. - 4.
+Time incurred for audit adjustments identified during our audit and the related additional testing required has not been considered in our fee estimates.
+Prior to performing any additional testing, we will notify you of the exceptions and obtain approval for any additional fees which may be incurred. - 5.
+Our fee estimates are based on all general ledger sub ledgers being reconciled to the general ledger balance and any adjustment necessary should be recorded to the general ledger prior to our fieldwork start date.